 We hurried back to the concierge and claimed them, leaving an acknowledgment and gratitude note to the local who had found and returned them.

 I don’t know if you would agree but I always go for my first instinct.
 It’s true after all.
-Prayer is a real strong weapon for anything we could imagine.
+Prayer is a really strong weapon for anything we could imagine.

 To the person who has found and returned my valuables, God knows your good deeds and great heart.
 He will bless angels like you.
 Thank you so much.

-Singapore really is a safe country and what just happened to me is a living testament of it.
+Singapore really is a safe country and what just happened to me is a living testament to it.